We provide the information on this website for free. Please take out a membership with TSA so we can continue to do so.

 If a SEGA is completely surgically removed, that SEGA will not regrow.
 However, there have been numerous cases in which neurosurgeons are unsuccessful in the complete removal of a SEGA or in which another SEGA began to grow at a different location after the initial SEGA was removed.
 In such instances, the remaining or new SEGA will require treatment at some point in the future.

-Medical reports and a clinical trial showed that SEGAs do regrow if mTOR inhibitor medicine treatment is stopped.
-It is not known if long-term treatment with an mTOR inhibitor will eventually result in the complete reduction in the SEGA or prevent future regrowth.
+Medical reports and a clinical trial showed that SEGAs do regrow after stopping mTOR inhibitor medicine treatment.
+It is not known if long-term treatment with an mTOR inhibitor will eventually result in the complete reduction in the SEGA.

-Reviewed by: Dr Denise Chan, Paediatric Neurologist, Sydney Children’s Hospital; Dr John Lawson, Neurologist and Rural, Regional and Remote Clinical Trial Enabling Program, NSW Ministry of Health; Prof. Lakshmi Nagarajan, Neurologist and Epileptologist, Perth Children’s Hospital; Dr Zebunnessa Rahman, Neurologist and Epileptologist, Westmead Hospital, Sydney
+Updated October 2022 following review by Dr Denise Chan, Paediatric Neurologist and Epileptologist, Sydney Children’s Hospital; Dr John Lawson, Neurologist and Rural, Regional and Remote Clinical Trial Enabling Program, NSW Ministry of Health; Prof. Lakshmi Nagarajan, Neurologist and Epileptologist, Perth Children’s Hospital; Dr Zebunnessa Rahman, Neurologist and Epileptologist, Westmead Hospital, Sydney

 Parts of this web page have been adapted with permission from copyrighted content developed by the TSC Alliance (tscalliance.org)